flux-framework/flux-core/doc/man1/flux-kvs.rst

 separated UNIX file paths.
 A single "." represents the root directory of the KVS.

-The KVS is distributed among the ranks of a comms session.
+The KVS is distributed among the broker ranks of a Flux instance.
 Rank 0 is the leader, and other ranks are caching followers.
 All writes are flushed to the leader during a commit operation.
 Data is stored in a hash tree such that every commit results in a new root hash.
 Each new root hash